affinda/affinda-python/docs/models.md

 :vartype file: IO
 :ivar url: URL to download the document.
 :vartype url: str
-:ivar data: Create resume or job description directly from data.
-:vartype data: any
 :ivar collection: Uniquely identify a collection.
 :vartype collection: str
 :ivar document_type: The document type's identifier.
 Provide if you already know the document